 9. Tanda Tact

 When you stand up to dance with someone, the understanding is that you dance with them until the end of the tanda.
 If you only want to dance two songs with them, you have to wait until the tanda is two songs from the end to invite them to dance.
-The alternative, known as “breaking the tanda,” is considered extremely rude.
-You should only leave the dance floor in the middle of a tanda if you are in pain, your mother is dying, or if your partner has overstepped the rules of common decency.
+The alternative, known as “breaking the tanda,” is considered extremely severe.
+You should only leave the dance floor in the middle of a tanda if you are in pain, or if your partner has overstepped the rules of common decency.
 If the latter happens, or if anything makes you uncomfortable, please report immediately to the organizer/host or your teacher.

 10. Small Talk

-In between songs, talking is fine (in fact some would say smalltalk is almost obligatory) but do not talk whilst dancing.
+In between songs, talking is fine, but do not talk whilst dancing.
 Also, do not continuously apologize to your partner if you make mistakes.

 11. Thank You!

 Only say thank you when you’re done dancing.
 If you say thanks in the middle of a tanda, your partner will think you’re breaking the tanda with them.
 Never respond with “you’re welcome,” because it implies that dancing with you is a favor you’re bestowing, when the whole point of dancing is mutual enjoyment.
-Instead, be as charming as you can, and say "Thank you," “It was my pleasure,” or something equally delightful.
+Instead, simply say "Thank you," “It was my pleasure,” or something equally delightful.

 12. Staying Fresh All Night

 Use breath fresheners frequently.
 Many venues provide mints on the welcome table.
 Be mindful about the foods you eat before dancing; garlic, onions and curry linger on the breath, skin and clothes for a long time.
 If you perspire, use a towel or handkerchief often between dances.
 Men often bring an extra shirt and change into it half way through the evening.
 If you're sleeveless, be mindful of your deodorant as some may leave a white residue on your partner's sleeve.